urbit/urbit.org-reloaded/content/grants/market-interface.md

 - Funding of audits to ensure that there are no security vulnerabilities in the contracts.

-This document outlines the scope of work to build the interface that will live on urbit.org.
+This document outlines the scope of work to build the interface.

 ## Timeline